Skip to content

 What are the Current Minimum Wage and National Living Wage Rates?

-The living wage and minimum wage increased on 1st April 2023.
-This increase was based on advice from the Low Pay Commission (LPC) and means that a full-time worker will receive nearly £150 more each month than the previous year.
+The living wage and minimum wage increased in April 2025.
+This increase is based on advice from the Low Pay Commission (LPC) and means that a full-time worker will receive nearly £150 more each month than the previous year.
 This additional income came as welcome news to employees across the UK who are feeling the pinch of the growing cost of living crisis.

-From April 2024, the National Minimum Wage will increase by almost 10% to £11.44 per hour from the current rate of £10.42.
-The change was announced in November 2023 in a bid to benefit over 2 million low-wage workers across the nation.
-Speaking of the raise, Finance Minister Jeremy Hunt said the Conservative party were dedicated to “improving the lives of working people” by “ending low pay”.
-This increase is above the current rate of inflation.
+From April 2025, the National Minimum Wage will increase by £0.77 to £12.21 per hour from the current rate of £11.44.
+The change was announced in a bid to benefit over 2 million low-wage workers across the nation.
+This increase in minimum wage will help families all over the UK combat high cost of living and inflation.

 Who is Entitled to National Minimum Wage?